Top Tips to achieve mindfulness

 Exercise and nature

 Mindfulness doesn’t just have to occur in set practices.
-By taking part in gentle exercise such as yoga or going for a walk, you can actively become more mindful.
+By taking part in gentle exercise such as yoga or going for a walk, you can become more mindful.

 How can I practise mindfulness?